A Manual for Sunday School Teachers in Unitarian Universalist Congregations

 Honor all beings.

 Sometimes even the most experienced teachers find that the session they had planned just doesn’t work out.
-No one knows why this happens — maybe it’s something in the water supply, or Mars is retrograde, or all the children had two servings of sugary cereal for breakfast — whatever the cause, even the best teachers find have session plans that don’t work out.
+No one knows why this happens — maybe it’s something in the water supply, or Mercury is in retrograde, or all the children had two servings of sugary cereal for breakfast — whatever the cause, even the best teachers find have session plans that don’t work out.
 But the best teachers always have a back-up activity ready to go in case the main session fails.
 Here are some suggestions for back-up activities:

 — Active games are always a good bet.
 (Think of playing active games as a way to build community.)
 “Duck, Duck, Goose” is great for just about any age, and can go on for an hour or more.
 You can find lots of games on the Games section of this Web site.